mpharrigan/quant-accel-old/README.md

 MSM Accelerator Toy-Movie Analysis
 ===========

-Quantitative analysis of msmaccelerator on the muller potential
+Quantitative analysis of msmaccelerator on the muller potential.